 MASTERPIECE CLASSIC: Great Expectations, Parts One & Two

-The three-hour mini-series airs in two parts on MASTERPIECE CLASSIC, Sundays, April 1 & 8, 2012 at 9 p.m.
+The three-hour mini-series premiered in two parts on MASTERPIECE CLASSIC, Sundays, April 1 & 8, 2012.

-"Great Expectations" airs during the bicentennial of Dickens' birth and marks the fifteenth MASTERPIECE adaptation of the great novelist’s works, including the acclaimed "Bleak House," starring Anderson; "Little Dorrit," the winner of seven Emmy awards; and "David Copperfield," which introduced the very young Daniel Radcliffe ("Harry Potter") to American audiences.
+GREAT EXPECTATIONS aired during the bicentennial of Dickens' birth and marks the fifteenth MASTERPIECE adaptation of the great novelist’s works, including the acclaimed BLEAK HOUSE, starring Anderson; "Little Dorrit," the winner of seven Emmy awards; and DAVID COPPERFIELD, which introduced the very young Daniel Radcliffe ("Harry Potter") to American audiences.

 Not to mention many other colorful Dickensian characters, populating a world that is full of conspirators, rogues, rakes, and wretches.

 GREAT EXPECTATIONS is a BBC/MASTERPIECE Co-Production, directed by Brian Kirk (GAME OF THRONES, LUTHER) and written by Sarah Phelps (OLIVER TWIST), based on the novel by Charles Dickens.
 The producer is George Ormond.
 The executive producers are Anne Pivcevic for the BBC and Rebecca Eaton for MASTERPIECE on PBS.

 To view PDF documents, Download Acrobat Reader.